If We Can't Tolerate the Questions, We're Not on Firm Footing

 There’s a pause, and then a confused, slightly disgruntled look.
 “I do not know.
 It feels… tight, I guess?”

 I explained that I would be asking questions like this to build awareness.
-I noticed my own discomfort in the room — the impulse to shy away from my authority as a therapist, especially in unfamiliar territory with a new client.
+I noticed my own discomfort in the room.
+The impulse to shy away from my authority as a therapist showed up, partially because I’m in unfamiliar territory with a new client.

 And just for clarity, when I use the word authority, I mean this: a person with extensive or specialized knowledge about a subject; an expert.

-I am still learning to tolerate the questions I ask that challenge my clients to be present.
-Because staying with “I don’t know” means I cannot interpret their experience for them.
+I’m still learning to tolerate the questions I ask that challenge my clients to be present.
+Because sitting with “I don’t know” means I cannot interpret their experience for them.
 I have to let them be uncertain.
 I have to be uncertain with them.

-That urge to resolve, explain, and restore certainty is not unique to therapy.
-I recognize that pull from somewhere else: the religious systems I grew up in, where questions were treated as threats to stability rather than pathways to connection.
+The urge to resolve, explain, and restore certainty is not unique to therapy.
+I recognize that pull from somewhere else: the religious systems I grew up in, where questions were treated as threats rather than pathways to connection.

 When Questions Become Threats